DigitalPublishingToolkit/TOD34AlgorithmicAnxiety/md/book.md

 ![](imgs/ch04img03.jpg)

-Figure 11: Video still *Grosse Fatigue* by artist Camille Henrot.
+Figure 11: Video still from *Grosse Fatigue* by artist Camille Henrot.

 ‘Knowledge is made for cutting’, Foucault once famously asserted.[^ch04_43] In other words, in an attempt to understand the whole, parts are formed.